backtrace-labs/backtrace-node/README.md

    added.
  * `prefix` String.
 Defaults to `""`.
 You might consider passing `"foo."` to namespace the added attributes with `"foo."`.

+#### report.setError(error)

+`error` is an Error object.
+Backtrace will extract information from this object such as the error message and stack trace and send this information along with the report.

 #### report.send([callback])